Nimit012/document-management-service/README.md

 - Add and search by custom metadata
 - Handle pagination for large document sets

-## How It Works

-The service uses **domain-wide delegation** to act on behalf of any user in your organization.
-It enables document-based learning workflows where content flows between teachers and students.

-### Typical Workflow This Service Enables
+## Typical Workflow This Service Enables

 1. **Teachers create activity content** - Teachers independently create document-based activities (exercises, assignments, tests) in their own Drive
 2. **Students get copies** - Students receive copies of the activity document to work on